-One of the differences between unicast and multicast IP addresses, is that unicast IP addresses represent a single network device while multicast IP addresses represent a group of receives.
+One of the differences between unicast and multicast IP addresses is that unicast IP addresses represent a single network device while multicast IP addresses represent a group of receives.
 IANA has reserved the class D range to use for multicast.
-The first 4 bits in the first octet are 1110 in binary which means that we have the 22.214.171.124 through 126.96.36.199 range for IP multicast addresses.
+The first 4 bits in the first octet are 1110 in binary, meaning we have the 22.214.171.124 through 126.96.36.199 range for IP multicast addresses.

 |220.127.116.11||All Multicast Routers|

 You probably recognized OSPF (220.127.116.11 and 18.104.22.168), RIPv2 (22.214.171.124), and EIGRP (126.96.36.199).
 Once you dive more into multicast, you will also encounter PIM (Protocol Independent Multicast) with 188.8.131.52.